atom-box/clueless-school/README.md

+## Not live
+I am not currently deploying this anywhere.
+I was formerly using it to motivate myself to try things in PHP and post the solutions.
+You could fork it and try putting your own coding exercise solutions into it I suppose.

 ## This is a page for outputting code challenge answers
 This code doesn't particularly "do" anything except output a static page.
 ## Who this is for